 - The Windows is only 1 mile round trip and is also family friendly.

 There are plenty of trails to suit adventurers of all ages – and photographers, too.

 After spending the time in Arches National Park, hit the road for the final stretch back to Salt Lake City.
-If you've have extra time, check out the dinosaur museum in Price, Utah.
+If you've have extra time, check out the Prehistoric Museum in Price, Utah.
 Once home, you'll have memories you'll be smiling about for years to come and roughly 1,000 adventure miles added to your car's odometer.
 You'll also be able to mark off three of the Mighty Five, so you'll need to schedule another trip to hit up Zion National Park and Capitol Reef National Park so you can say you've been to all the national parks in Utah.